Villajoyosa - Benidorm - path with sea view and surprises

 Dangerous parts of the path are secured by fences.

-On our way you'll find beautiful bays with lovely small beaches.
+On our way, you'll find beautiful bays with lovely small beaches.
 Just take care on your way down.
 The bay on the photo over is an exception.
-It's got an easy access, but in this area naked people poppng up from bushes and rocks may give you a surprise.
+It's got easy access, but in this area, naked people popping up from bushes and rocks may give you a surprise.

-If you go down to the nude beach, you can continue along the coast line to Benidorm.
-You'll then pass the old wachtower of Benidorm.
+If you go down to the nude beach, you can continue along the coastline to Benidorm.
+You'll then pass the old watchtower of Benidorm.
 If you choose to skip the nude beach, you can continue right ahead and will then soon reach Benidorm.

 The "Manhatten look" of Benidorm will meet you when you start the descent.

 The first beach you'll reach is owned by the municipalities of Villajoyosa (Cala de Villajoyosa) and Finestrat (Cala de Finestrat).
 If you ask anyone about the border between these two municipalities, you'll probably not get an answer.
 They don't matter anymore, but Finestrat owns 267 meters of the coastline due to historical reasons.
 In the medieval period when pirates were a permanent threat, the coastline municipalities needed all the help they could get to protect their land.
 By giving the municipality of Finestrat a tiny part of the beach, they obtained their participation.

 More excursions: www.turideer.com

 This week's excursion - and answer to the question of what to do today?: Hike between Villajoyosa og Benidorm.